 Several years ago, my family took a sabbatical at Oxford University.
 My son was a day boy at Abingdon, a boarding school for boys, and my daughter learned how to play cricket at the local state school.
 We visited my husband's family in the rural West Country.
 Inspired by our experiences, I wrote a YA novel about culture clash, romance, and cricket.
 Read more about my Sabbaticals in England on my blog.

-This academic year I’ve joined my husband on a two-country sabbatical.
-In Japan I gathered material for a YA novel about a Maine girl who goes to Tokyo for a manga internship.
-Back in England, I’ve been updating my British YA novel.
+This academic year I joined my husband on a two country sabbatical.
+Back in England, I updated my British YA novel.
+In Japan I gathered material for a new YA novel about a Maine girl in Tokyo for a manga internship.
 Living in a foreign country makes you see home and the rest of the planet from a fresh perspective.
 My favorite books transport the reader to another world.

 Photo of Sarah and her dog Stella by Jennifer Mirsky.
 Photo of Sarah in the White Mountains by Colin Laurence.
 Photo of Sarah in her Tokyo tatami room/office by Henry Laurence.
 All other photos and painting by Sarah Laurence.